ndujaLabs/erc721attributable/README.md

 # Attributable
 A proposal for a standard approach to manage attributes on chain for NFTs

+### ALERT This is a work in progress and breaking changes can be introduced at any time.

 ## Premise

 In 2021, I proposed a standard for on-chain attributes for NFT at https://github.com/ndujaLabs/erc721playable